xonixx/xonixx.github.io/optimize_tests.md

 I have some guesses why this can take so long:

 - Obviously, to turn `init_data.json` into a set of SQL inserts the Database Rider must determine the correct insertion order, according to entity relations (like foreign keys).
-So I guess, as a part of this routine it needs to first fetch the whole database metadata and then apply some topological sorting to the source dataset.
+So I guess, as part of this routine it needs to first fetch the whole database metadata, and then apply some topological sorting to the source dataset.
 - I'm not quite sure, how efficiently does the Database Rider do the inserts.
-Whether it in an auto-commit mode?
-Whether it does each insert in a separate transaction or not?
+Whether it is in an auto-commit mode?
+Whether it does each insert in a separate transaction?
 - As `init_data.json` is shared among multiple tests, it, probably,  contains more data than needed for this particular test.

 ## The rewrite strategy

 Given the concerns above, the rewrite strategy was obvious.
-Get rid of Database Rider annotations and code DB initialization and DB check steps in plain code.
+Get rid of Database Rider annotations and code the DB initialization and DB check steps in plain code.

 The same test looks now: